capactio/capact/docs/content-development/guide.md

 ## Summary

 In this guide we went through different OCF manifests and their syntax.
-We created manifests which added a capability to install Confluence server instances.
+We created manifests which added a capability to install Mattermost server instances.
 We also showed, how you can test the manifests you are creating and where to check for useful information, when debugging your action.